Leviathan Gets Over 40 Pct of Capacity of Planned Israel-Egypt Gas Line

 The Leviathan partners will have a firm transmission capacity of nearly 176 billion British thermal units, NewMed Energy said Sunday.

+Last Friday, Energean announced a transmission deal with INGL for its 16.4 percent Nitzana allocation.
+"The agreed terms in the transmission agreement are for the supply of up to one Bcm/year for a 15-year period, with provisions for extensions and early termination", Energean said.
+"The terms also include rights, during the construction phase, to access available capacity in the Jordan-North pipeline".

+Israel's Energy and Infrastructure Ministry, Chevron and INGL have yet to reply to Rigzone's request for confirmation on the Nitzana pipeline allocation and transmission agreement for Tamar.

-"In addition, in accordance with the updated allocated rate, the Partnership's share in the estimated project construction budget amounts to approx. $116 million", it added.
+NewMed Energy added in Sunday's announcement, "In addition, in accordance with the updated allocated rate, the Partnership's share in the estimated project construction budget amounts to approx. $116 million".

 Israel's government approved the Nitzana Project, which consists of the onshore pipeline and supporting infrastructure, about two years ago, as announced by the Energy and Infrastructure Ministry May 8, 2023.